Kintyre/ksconf/docs/source/dyn/cli.rst

                             (SPL) after the archive is written.
 This is useful in build scripts when the SPL contains variables so the final name may not be known ahead of time.
-      --hook-script COMMAND
-                            Run the given command or script.
-This is run after all layer have been combined, and local directory handling, but before blocklist cleanup.
-Therefore if this command produces any unwanted files they can be removed with a '--blocklist' entry.
-This can be used to install python packages, for example.